Deliciously Organic - Carrie Korem, FNTP

 11. Take an epsom salt bath a few times a week (or each evening, if you can).
 When you’re stressed, the first mineral your body burns through is magnesium (this is why so many people are magnesium deficient!).
 Soaking in a bath with 1 cup of epsom salts and a few drops of your favorite essential oil will help you relax and replenish your magnesium stores.

-12. Go to bed by 9pm each night.
+12. Go to bed by 9pm each night and aim to get 8-9 hours of sleep a night.
 Honestly, the best way to heal your adrenals is with sleep.

 15. Drink plenty of filtered water each day.
 Drink 1/2 your weight in ounces is a good goal — a 160-pound person should drink about 80 ounces of water per day.
 Hydration is really important for the endocrine system.
 Without the right amount of water, the body can’t transport the necessary nutrients and hormones to the cells properly.
 So, please make sure you’re getting enough water.